French Apple Pie

 The apples look kind of dull and boring without the jam, so I would definitely not omit it.

-I’ve listed my pie crust recipe in the recipe below, but you can use a store-bought pie crust.
-Follow the package directions on how to thaw and blind-bake it.
+I’ve listed my pie crust recipe below, but you can use a store-bought pie crust.
+Follow the package directions for thawing and blind-baking.

 Why no cinnamon?

-French apple desserts often emphasize the natural flavor of the fruit, with cinnamon used sparingly or omitted in favor of vanilla, lemon zest, or Calvados (apple brandy).
+French apple desserts often emphasize the natural flavor of the fruit, with cinnamon used sparingly or omitted in favor of vanilla, lemon zest, or Calvados (a type of apple brandy).

 As someone from the US, it feels wrong not to use cinnamon in an apple dessert.
 So one of my trials included cinnamon.